lgfrbcsgo/wot-battle-results-server/README.md

 ### Messages
 -   Sent when replaying a battle result or when a new battle result must be pushed to the client.
-    `recordedAt` is the timestamp when this battle result was recorded.
+    - `recordedAt`: timestamp when this battle result was recorded.
-    `result` has the same format as the JSON fields found at the start of a .wotreplay file.
+    - `result`: battle result in the same format as the JSON found at the start of a `.wotreplay` file.
     ```json
     {
       "messageType": "BATTLE_RESULT",
       "payload": {
         "recordedAt": 1587657932.152,
-        "result": {...}
+        "result": {
+          "arenaUniqueID": "104502528107595980",
+          "personal": {},
+          "vehicles": {},
+          "avatars": {},
+          "players": {},
+          "common": {}
+        }
       }
     }
     ```